-The PEA recommended that the work (including additional diamond drilling and an in-situ pilot leach test) required for a pre-feasibility study be completed at an estimated of approximately \$US16.6 million.
-Copper Fox is currently assessing its options to move this project forward including community presentations and further investigating the permitting process in Arizona.
+The PEA recommended that the work (including additional diamond drilling and an ISL test program) required for a pre-feasibility study be completed which is estimated of \$US16.6 million.
+Copper Fox is currently assessing its options to complete the pre-feasibility study.